Submitting Proposals

 Step 3.
 Submit Your Proposal

 Once registered, follow the step-by-step "Proposal Submission" guide in the Proposal Resources below.
 Proposals must be submitted through BIDS before the deadline specified in a Request for Project Information (RPI) or Request for Project Proposal (RPP).
-Late submissions will not be accepted.
+Late submissions can not be accepted.

 Step 4.
 Evaluation Process